zxbodya/rx-react-container/readme.md

 If you are interested in history of this library - look at [gist about it](https://gist.github.com/zxbodya/20c63681d45a049df3fc).

+First place where it is already used is my [reactive-widgets](https://github.com/zxbodya/reactive-widgets) project.

 ### Installation

 `npm install rx-react-container --save`